You are eligible for the Retirement & Survivor Benefit (RSB) Program if one of the three scenarios below applies to you:

 Your dependents may be eligible for benefits through the RSB Program.
 Dependents must meet the same eligibility criteria as required by UBC Benefit Plans for employees.

 If you die, your surviving dependents are eligible for coverage under the RSB Program if they decide to enrol in the program and pay the monthly premiums.
-Their coverage will continue until they no longer meet the definition of a dependent or until they voluntarily leave the plan.
+Their coverage will continue until they would no longer be considered your dependent if you were still alive (definition of a dependent) or until they voluntarily leave the plan.